 Q: Are we losing CallTower Skype for Business?

 A: No; CallTower runs Skype for Business servers in multiple data centers.
 The server licensing for CallTower Skype for Business is separate from the Skype for Business Online Edition service.
 The primary similarity between CallTower Skype for Business and Microsoft Skype for Business Online Edition is the end user client.
 Both utilize the same end user client.

-When Microsoft announced the transition from Skype for Business Online Edition to Microsfot Teams, they also announced the release of Skype for Business Server Edition 2019.
-This is the next release for CallTower Skype for Business Servers.
-Microsoft will continue to support and invest R&D into Skype Server Edition.
+When Microsoft announced the transition from Skype for Business Online Edition to Microsoft Teams, they also announced the release of Skype for Business Server Edition 2019.
+CallTower is investing in updating our Skype for Business Server to the 2019 Edition to better serve and connect our customers for the future.